Whenever someone starts a conversation about record players, there is no way the Victrola and Crosley record players aren’t talked about.

 For $70, you will get a whole record player, i.e., a turntable, speakers, amplifier, ceramic cartridge, sapphire stylus, and much more.

-And, as we all know, these record players are manufactured by companies to make a profit, so even in these $70, they have made a lot of tweaks to make some profit on each unit.
+And, as we all know, all companies love profit, so even in these $70, they have made a lot of tweaks to make some profit on each unit.

-Well, the profit margins in these record players are created by switching from good-quality components to cheaper components that are mostly of bad quality.
+Well, the profit margins in these record players are created by switching from good-quality components to cheaper components that are mostly of bad quality, and these bad quality components can fail anytime, so both record players are not durable at all.

-8) Design:
+Design:

 From the design perspective, both record players are amazing.
 Honestly, I liked their design a lot.
 It has a retro feel with its cool, vibrant colors and design.